Today’s Biggest Pre-Market Stock Movers: 10 Top Gainers and Losers on Friday

 Pre-Market Stock Movers: 10 Top Gainers

-- Onconova Therapeutics (NASDAQ:ONTX) stock is rocketing almost 1,244.8% due to a reverse stock split.
+- Castor Maritime (NASDAQ:CTRM) stock is rocketing more than 881% after completing a reverse stock split this morning.

-- Jiuzi Holdings (NASDAQ:JZXN) shares are recovering close to 22% after a fall yesterday and going public earlier this week.
+- Vertex Energy (NASDAQ:VTNR) shares are rising over 62% on its second day of gains after announcing its acquisition of a refinery.

-- Yalla Group (NYSE:YALA) stock is heading more than 12% higher after announcing a share repurchase program.
+- Mannatech (NASDAQ:MTEX) stock is heading more than 21% higher after revealing plans to buyback shares of its stock.

-- Enveric Biosciences (NASDAQ:ENVB) shares continue to get a boost with the stock up over 10% after releasing its earnings earlier this week.
+- Iterum Therapeutics (NASDAQ:ITRM) shares are soaring over 20% after providing an update to its New Drug Application review.

+- AMC Entertainment (NYSE:AMC) stock is jumping more than 19% as Reddit continues to rally shares this week.

 10 Top Losers